-The Federal Write-in Absentee Ballot (FWAB) is a back-up ballot that can be used by Uniformed Services members on active duty, members of the merchant marine, and their spouses or dependents under the Uniform and Overseas Citizens Absentee Voting Act, which applies to primary, primary runoff, general or special elections for county, state or federal offices and for proposed constitutional amendments or other referenda.
-You can use this FWAB whether you are located inside or outside the United States (including APO and FPO addresses), provided that you are away from your voting residence for service-related activities.
+The Federal Write-in Absentee Ballot (FWAB) is a back-up ballot that can be used by UOCAVA voters, which applies to primary, primary runoff, general or special elections for county, state or federal offices and for proposed constitutional amendments or other referenda.
+You can use the FWAB whether you are located inside or outside the United States (including APO and FPO addresses), provided that you are away from your voting residence for service-related activities.
 You must apply for a regular ballot early enough for your local election officials to receive the request at least 7 DAYS before the election if returned by mail or 5 DAYS if hand-delivered.
 Then, if you do not receive your regular ballot in time, you may use the FWAB.
 Your FWAB must be postmarked no later than Election Day and received by your local voting official in Alabama no later than noon on the seventh day after Election Day.

 Your Unit Voting Assistance Officer can assist you with this and other voting procedures or problems.

 - Request your absentee ballot as EARLY as possible.
 However, election officials must receive your FPCA at least 7 days before Election Day if returned by mail and 5 days before Election Day if hand-delivered.

 - Make sure your local election officials have your current mailing address.